What do you think this poem is about?

 Awaken his ancestors.

-Then does he begin, surly to hear.
+Then does he begin, surely to hear?

-A charlatan's heart beat drum...
+A charlatan's heartbeat drum...

-With no more tantrums too come.
+With no more tantrums to come.

 He Ali awakens his African elephant.